Integration of payment methods

 Local bank integration payment gateway

 It’s region-specific and directly links with a local bank’s system, skipping the usual payment gateway process.
 While efficient for busy businesses, it may lack global reach and functionality.
 Some examples include Klarna in Europe, UnionPay in China, and Rede in Brazil.
+These gateways also support multi-currency options, which helps businesses expand globally.

 How do payment gateways work?